PUV Modernization: Here’s What You Need To Know

 According to the study conducted in 2016 by Japan International Cooperation Agency (JICA), traffic in the Philippines cost ₱2.4 billion daily to the economy and by 2030 it will peak at ₱6 billion daily if left unsolved.

 With the government having full control of the PUV routes, it will be easier to decongest roads and plan routes that will minimize traffic conditions in highly saturated areas.

 - Increase base fare

-The modernization of public vehicles will lead to a higher base fare, from ₱8 to ₱12.
-This can be an added burden to the day-to-day expenses of commuters, but could result in higher income for drivers and operators.
-While the other transportation options like buses and TNVS are still likely retain their current fare rates, jeepney on the other hand is most likely to increase.
+The modernization of public vehicles will lead to higher base fare, from ₱8 to ₱12.
+This can be an added burden to the day-to-day expenses of commuters but could result in higher income for drivers and operators.
+While the other transportation options like buses and TNVS are still likely to retain their current fare rates, jeepney, on the other hand, is most likely to increase.

 What’s in store for commuters?

 It’s a promising initiative aimed at improving the mode of transportation for commuters.
 Aside from the sleek new jeepneys that can take you from point A to B safely, there are a handful of benefits that the riding public will enjoy when the Jeepney Modernization Program hit the ground.